 I was discharged and sent “home” to recuperate in the guest room.
 (I’m fortunate to have amazing friends.)
 No surprise but the headaches didn’t stop and neither did the nausea.
 Or the itching.
 Then came night sweats and hallucinations.
 I’m convinced it was the 1,000 mg of OxyContin they prescribed for every six hours.
 After 24-hours of that Meg and Rory took me back to the ER.
 The CT scan they took on THIS visit revealed a skull fracture.
 A right parieto-occipital skull fracture, to be exact.
 A long one.

 That explains why each time I put my head on a pillow my brain screamed and my skull felt like it was cracked open.
 Because it was cracked open. (go big or go home, right?)
+It was enclosed ad they’re sorry they missed it.
+5.8″ fracture and you MISSED it?

 And so back to the guest room I went while Claudy filled a prescription for dissolvable nausea meds and Meg went to the store to buy applesauce and cream o’ wheat.
 I’d eaten almost nothing at this point and couldn’t taste anything (red flag, missed it) but the texture of those two things was about all I could stomach.
 Meg also bought a plethora of Tylenol because I’d decided I just wasn’t going to keep swallowing narcotics.